tsirlucas/immutable-merge-operators/README.md

      //This works as well
      arrayObj.merge(arrayObj2);

-# Why not to use spread or object.assign?
+## Why not to use spread or object.assign?
 Spread and object assign returns a new instance even if nothing changes, so you can't use equality check on objects or arrays.
 It's not 100% functional.

-# Why would I want the same reference?
+## Why would I want the same reference?
 When you're working with libs like react or redux, whenever the store or your state changes the lifecycle will be triggered again and all your logics will run, even the render (react shallow diff should handle the DOM changes, but not your logics).
-With the same reference redux won't trigger the subscribe and you shouldComponentUpdate method will be able to use equality check on objects and arrays.
+With the same reference your shouldComponentUpdate method will be able to use equality check on objects and arrays.

-# Why not use Immutable.js then?
+## Why not use Immutable.js then?
 Immutable.js comes with a lot of power that you may not need.
 Also, it turns your data into Immutable.JS objects that may be hard to maintain.

 OBS: If you're working on a big project, please consider to use Immutable.js once it's a larger and more secure lib.

-# Why USE immutable-merge-operators?
+## Why USE immutable-merge-operators?
 It's 100% vanilla JS and this means that you'll use the operators on native objects and will receive a native object as return.
 It's easier to maintain and learn.

-# TODO
+## TODO
 - More and better tests
 - Cleaner code
 - More operators